ribru17/.dotfiles/README.md

   - Use `<leader>gb` to Git-Blame the current line
 - Folding
   - Use `<leader>z` to toggle current fold
-    - Performing these operations in Visual mode will create a fold of the selected lines
+    - Performing this operation in Visual mode will create a fold of the selected lines
+  - Use `zn` and `zp` to traverse Next and Previous closed folds, respectively
   - Use `zf` to Focus (close all folds except) the current fold
   - Use `zO` to Open all folds
   - Use `zo` to Open all folds descending from the fold at the current line